Skip to content

 Carry-on Baggage

 Spare lithium batteries, including power banks and spare batteries for laptops and cameras, must typically be carried in carry-on luggage.
-This requirement allows for more quickly managing in-cabin battery fires.
+This requirement allows for quicker management of in-cabin battery fires.

 Flying with Lithium Batteries as a Passenger